 Then one day, day, I found a question, and it changed the way I thought about spirituality forever.
 Once I had the question, I knew that no spiritual teacher, sacred tradition, or religion would ever be able to answer my questions about spirituality.

 The question was: if reincarnation is true, and Charles Darwin was right, then is reincarnation an evolutionary adaptation that contributed to the survival of our species at some point in our evolutionary history?

 If I wanted to offer a new way of seeing reincarnation, then this would be the starting point.
 I tried to figure out how reincarnation might have appeared.
 And eventually I arrived at an answer.

 The Dalai Lama reviewed the paper, and was a very pleased with it.
 He did have one criticism, however, and this prevented him from putting his name on it or from writing a forward to the article.
 Eventually, after I studied Dr. Persinger’s work, I worked on this paper again and the point that the Dalai Lama objected to evaporated in the process.
-Now, the paper is awaiting publications by the (peer-reviewed) Journal for near-death studies.
-It should appear next year under the title : ” The Structure and Function of Near-Death Experiences: an Algorithmic Reincarnation Hypothesis”.
+It was published by the (peer-reviewed) Journal for near-death studies, under the title: ” The Structure and Function of Near-Death Experiences: an Algorithmic Reincarnation Hypothesis“.